abnerlee/abnerlee.github.io/_posts/2015-03-11-why-typora.md

 #### Seperated views for source and preview means there are duplicate information on my screen.

 Many editors, such as [Mou](http://25.io/mou/), split their window into source section and preview section.
 It might be acceptable if I was using iMac with a bigger screen, but on my macbook, I cannot accept that, only half of my screen displays useful information (for the other half just displays duplicated text content) text input is only allowed in a narrow textarea.
-It is even wrose when I want to use half of my litter screen to read documents and half of my screen to take notes via markdown — I will only have 1/4 area for writing with preview feature turned on.
+It is even wrose when I want to use half of my little screen to read documents and half of my screen to take notes via markdown — I will only have 1/4 area for writing with preview feature turned on.

 Then think about a note-taking app like Evernote.
 Many person wants it to support Markdown, but now it has 3 sections in this main window, thus if it supports markdown, it may end up with 4 sections in its main window since a preview section will be provided to user.
 Therefore, I don't really want a preview view/window on my macbook.